BugWhisperer004/alx_html_css/README.md

-# 😄 SmileSchool - Advanced HTML Concepts
+# Advanced HTML Concepts

-Welcome to **SmileSchool**, a fun and engaging single-page HTML website that showcases advanced HTML layout concepts.
+Fun and engaging single-page HTML website that showcases advanced HTML layout concepts.
 This project demonstrates semantic structuring, multi-section layouts, and font icon usage with Font Awesome — all without relying on external CSS or JavaScript files.

 ---